The best way to prevent and reduce the risk of adhesions is to be proactive both before and after surgery.

 Avoid excessive but not all movement.
 Gentle appropriate movement helps to prevent excessive scar tissue and keep scar tissue from limiting future movement.
-You need to introduce simple tissue oriented range of motion while avoiding severe pulls or stretching of the wound as it heals.
-Tension (actions that separate or pull the area apart) on the wound while it is healing can impede the healing process can cause excessive scar growth.
+You need to introduce a simple tissue oriented range of motion while avoiding severe pulls or stretching of the wound as it heals.
+Tension (actions that separate or pull the area apart) on the wound, while it is healing, can impede the healing process can cause excessive scar growth.

-The Scar Tissue Release and Integrated Therapies Method is a progressive therapeutic approach to healing which recognizes the complexity of each individual.
-Utilizing a whole person perspective, The S.T.R.A.I.T Method™ is a multi-disciplinary approach combining the therapeutic and rehabilitative modalities of fascial scar work, mind-body interactions, body mechanics, therapeutic stretching / strengthening and proprioceptive support to create a balanced treatment session designed to meet each clients’ goals and needs.
+The Scar Tissue Release and Integrated Therapies Method is a progressive therapeutic approach to healing that recognizes the complexity of each individual.
+Utilizing a whole-person perspective, The S.T.R.A.I.T Method™ is a multi-disciplinary approach combining the therapeutic and rehabilitative modalities of fascial scar work, mind-body interactions, body mechanics, therapeutic stretching/strengthening and proprioceptive support to create a balanced treatment session designed to meet each clients’ goals and needs.
 Every person is different and therefore there can not be a one-modality-fits-all mentality.

-It is always important after there has been a restriction in activity to correct any and compensations that may have formed.
-Body mechanics retraining from simply how to get out of bed to standing up from a sitting position is crucial to avoid any future adhesion formation through the entire body.
+It is always important after there has been a restriction inactivity to correct any and compensations that may have formed.
+Body mechanics retraining from simply how to get out of bed to stand up from a sitting position is crucial to avoid any future adhesion formation through the entire body.

 》A B O U T M A R J O R I E B R O O K